merenlab/merenlab.org/_posts/anvio/2019-03-14-ncbi-genome-download-magic.md

 }
 ```

-And now we can run:
+Now we can run the following, which would create all the contigs databases:

 ```bash
 anvi-run-workflow -w contigs \
                   -c CONTIGS-CONFIG.json
 ```

-Once this is done, we have generated a contigs database for each of the genomes, and we can add these to an [extrnal genomes file](http://merenlab.org/2016/11/08/pangenomics-v2/#generating-an-anvio-genomes-storage) to use in a pangenomic or phylogenomic analysis.
+Once this is done, one can go to any direction with the resulting contigs databases.